 3,970 lbs. is the maximum load at 110 psi for a Load Range G.

 6,005 lbs. is the maximum load at 125 psi for a Load Range J.

-Yes, we offer the Muret Aluminum line.
-The Muret 67 is available in either a lug centric design for 1/2" & 9/16" studs or a hub centric design for 5/8" lug studs and a 6,050/lbs. weight rating.
+Yes, we offer the Cruiser Aluminum line.
+The Cruiser 67 is available in either a lug centric design for 1/2" & 9/16" studs or a hub centric design for 5/8" lug studs and a 6,050/lbs. weight rating.
 The Muret 75 is available in the hub centric design for 5/8" studs only and a 6,400/lbs. weight rating.

 Yes.
 The 225/70R19.5 is in the top 5 commercial tires sold in North America.
-They are on many pick up and delivery vehicles (FedEx, UPS, USPS, etc.) and are on many medium duty trucks (F450, F550, 4400 & 5500 models).
-Because of this replacement tires are readily available through most tire dealers and online.
+They are on many pick up and delivery vehicles (FedEx, UPS, USPS, etc.) and are on tens of thousands medium-duty trucks (F450, F550, 4400 & 5500 models and the like).
+Because of this, replacement tires are readily available through most tire dealers and online.
 You can also find high tread used tires in most areas.

 10. What about 17.5s?